 The videos do a great job of showing an authentic look at what it’s like to work at Kasasa.
 No company is—nor should be—a good fit for everyone, so the videos help candidates self-select out of Kasasa’s application process if it’s not a good fit.

-By now, you might be skeptical that there’d still be more uses for the videos, as they already had a ton of mileage already.
+By now, you might be skeptical that there’d still be more uses for the employer branding videos, as they already had a ton of mileage already.
 But, sure enough, Nathan also integrated the videos into Kasasa’s onboarding curriculum to build on the energy that new hires were experiencing having just come on board.